-Schedule - To adapt the project's construction approach to align with new environmental permits, prior environmental permits must be amended for consistency.
-The resulting construction approach, allowable work hours, and resulting project schedule are the subject of ongoing discussions with environmental permitting authorities.
+Schedule - To adapt the project's construction approach to align with new environmental permits, prior environmental permits must be amended for overall consistency.
+The resulting construction approach, allowable work hours, timelines for amended permits, and resulting project schedule are the subject of ongoing discussions with environmental permitting authorities.
+At this time, it is apparent that project completion will be delayed.
 JPB staff will continue to work with environmental permitting authorities to determine the revised project approach and will provide an updated schedule to the Board.

-Budget - Preliminary forecasts indicate that environmental permitting challenges are likely to increase project costs above the approved project budget.
-Anticipated cost drivers are construction delays and extended overhead, including JPB's costs for environmental and construction oversight.
+Budget - Based on preliminary forecasts, the environmental permitting challenges above are likely to result in cost increases in excess of the current approved project budget.
+Anticipated drivers of cost increases are construction delays and extended overhead, including JPB's costs for environmental and construction oversight.